 For multilingual voter assistance from NCAAT, call 919-591-2442

 - You can cast your vote during the Early Voting period at any polling place in your county.
-Dates for Early Voting in 2021 will vary depending on which city and county you live in.
-When the election gets closer, locations, days, and hours for Early Voting will be posted on this list of Early Voting sites.
+Specific hours and locations for Early Voting in 2022 will vary depending on which county you live in and can be found at this list of Early Voting sites.

 - You can cast your vote on Election Day 6:30 am – 7:30 pm at your polling location.
 Find your polling location here.